Resources for Farmers

 Southern Maryland Meats is one of Southern Maryland Agricultural Development Commission’s (SMADC) most popular branding programs.
 It was developed in response to the high consumer demand for local, farm-raised meats.
 In order to be a part of this brand, farms must be in one of the five Southern Maryland counties, agree to raise, slaughter and package their products according to strict SMM standards, and follow clear labeling procedures.

 To further our mission of enhancing agriculture in Southern Maryland, we have compiled a list of resources for farmers who are producing meat or wish to start producing meat.
 If you have any questions, please contact Craig Sewell, SMM Livestock and Marketing Specialist at firstname.lastname@example.org or (240) 528-8850 or Susan McQuilkin, SMADC Marketing Specialist at email@example.com.

 Join Southern Maryland Meats

-If you are a meat producer in one of the five Southern Maryland counties and are interested in participating in the Southern Maryland Meats program, fill out the SMM Meat Producer Application.
-Egg producers should fill out the SMM egg producer application.
+If you are a meat producer in one of the five Southern Maryland counties and are interested in participating in the Southern Maryland Meats program, click the link on the right for the SMM Meat Producer Application.

 Resources for Compliance

 Resources for Meat Producer Compliance

 It is the expectation of the Southern Maryland Meats program that producers are in compliance with local, county, and state regulations such at Nutrient Management, Zoning, etc. Click individual links below for specific resources.

 - Nutrient Management Plan Fact Sheet